ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 ### Minimum usage charge
 {: #minimum-usage-charge}

-Virtual server instances that support the suspend billing feature can have a minimum usage charge that is applied in some cases.
-If usage is greater than 25%, you are billed for that usage.
-If usage is less than 25%, you are charged for 25% of the hours that the instance existed within the current billing cycle.
+Virtual server instances that support suspend billing have a minimum usage charge.
+This minimum usage charge is applied when a virtual server instance is powered off during its billing cycle whether the server was used or not.

+- If usage is fewer than 25% of the allotted hours, you are charged the minimum 25% of the allotted hours - no matter how few hours that the server used.
+- If usage is greater than 25% of the allotted hours, you are billed for all of the hours that the server used.

 ### Billing invoice
 {: #billing-invoice}